meltwater/mlabs-koa/docs/README.md

 - `path`: Path to serve health.
   Default: `/health`

-Serve `health` healthy status at `GET /health` and individual healthy status at `GET /health/:name`.
+Serves healthy status at `GET /health` and each individual healthy status at `GET /health/:name`.

 The boolean health status is computed from `healthMethods[name](healthMonitor[name].status())`.